Arkhangelskoye Palace: History

 From 1703 to 1810, Arkhangelskoye belonged to the Golitsyns.
 In 1810, Prince Nikolai Yusupov bought the estate, which stayed in the Yusupov family until the Russian Revolution.
 In 1917, the Yusupovs' property was nationalized by the Bolsheviks.
 Today, Arkhangelskoye is a state museum.

 The estate is built in a neoclassical style by Jacob Guerne, with the prominent palace facing the Moscow river and a regular terraced park decorated with many antique statues.
 Other structures of note include a small palace named the Caprice, monuments to Catherine the Great and Alexander Pushkin and an 18th-century theatre designed by famous Italian theater set designer Pietro Gonzaga (1751–1831).
 Arkhangelskoye's oldest building is the church of Archangel Michael (1646).
 Among the other buildings are Saint Gates (1825–26), the uncompleted "Colonnade" («Колоннада»; constructed from 1909 to 1916), which was intended to be a mausoleum for the elder son of the last Princess Yusupova and now as an exhibition hall, and two extensions of the sanatorium built in the 1930s.

-The estate is famous for its collection of fine art including paintings, sculptures, furnitures, ceramics and interior.
+The estate is famous for its collection of fine art including paintings, sculptures, furniture, ceramics and interior.